fblascogarma/google_ads_frontend/README.md

 # Assumptions & Prerequisites

-1) You already have a Google account.
+1. You already have a Google account.
 If you haven’t, go [here](https://accounts.google.com/signin).

-2) You already have a Google Ads Manager account.
+1. You already have a Google Ads Manager account.
 If you haven’t, go [here](https://ads.google.com/home/tools/manager-accounts/).

-3) You already have a basic/standard developer token access.
+1. You already have a basic/standard developer token access.
 If you haven’t, go [here](https://developers.google.com/google-ads/api/docs/first-call/dev-token).
 I have the basic access that gives me 15,000 operations / day (15k resources/day) and 1,000 requests / day, which is more than enough for this tutorial.

-4) You already have a web app functioning where you can develop this Google Ads solution.
-If you haven't, use my [backend starter](https://github.com/fblascogarma/backend_starter) and my [frontend starter](https://github.com/fblascogarma/frontend_starter).

-5) You know Python, JavaScript, full-stack web development, and APIs.
+1. You know Python, JavaScript, full-stack web development, and APIs.

 I’ll use Django (Python framework) for the backend, React (JavaScript framework/library) for the frontend, and Bootstrap for CSS.